Vec-QMDP: Vectorized POMDP Planning on CPUs for Real-Time Autonomous Driving: Related Work

-\algname instead uses a CPU-only design that tightly couples multi-threading with SIMD under the QMDP approximation~\cite{littman1995learning}.
-It applies \textit{global vectorization} to batch transition dynamics across scenarios and \textit{local vectorization} to accelerate within-node multi-agent collision checks.
+\algname tightly couples multi-threading with SIMD under the QMDP approximation~\cite{littman1995learning}.
+It applies \textit{global vectorization} to batch transition dynamics across scenarios and \textit{local vectorization} to accelerate within-node multi-agent collision checks, achieving up to a $1073\times$ speedup over state-of-the-art serial solvers.